 Designing & conducting a facilitated process.
-You should complete the facilitation practice before 3 April (so you can share experience in class)- You will work with a class partner to design and facilitate a process for a 'client' on campus or in the wider community.
+You should complete the facilitation practice before April 26 - You will work with a class partner to design and facilitate a process for a 'client' on campus or in the wider community.
 You will need to design the process in advance together with your client, preparing a memo of understanding and a process agenda.
-CJP's Practice Director will assist with finding opportunities and liaising with clients.
-Drafts of the MOU and Agenda will be shared in advance with the class instructor and CJP's practice director for feedback.
+CJP's Peacebuilding Practice Director will assist with finding opportunities and liaising with clients.
+Drafts of the MOU and Agenda will be shared in advance with the class instructor and CJP's Peacebuilding Practice Director for feedback.

-Peer feedback memo to facilitation partners - due no later than 9 April (essential to inform their personal assessment) - please prepare a 2 page memo for your facilitation team member, giving feedback on your observations from the experience of working together, from this class more generally and, if relevant, from your experiences together at CJP.
+Peer feedback memo to facilitation partner(s) - due no later than April 29 (essential to inform their personal assessment) - please prepare a 2 page memo for your facilitation team member, giving feedback on your observations from the experience of working together, from this class more generally and, if relevant, from your experiences together at CJP.